patmgaughan/Hw1/README.md

-# demo20
+# Hw1
-this is my first repo
+this is my first webpage for Tufts Comp20